ahmd-mahm/ahmd-mahm.github.io/_posts/2018-02-28-The-Snapping-Shrimp.md

 The corresponding parameters are tuned to our snapping shrimp dataset.
 Now, this is what it all comes down to...
 Compare the realization below to the [snapping shrimp noise realization](#SSnoise) posted previously.
 Phenomenal right??!! :wink: .
 We as a community have never been this close to modeling the noise process!

 Several publications highlight the awesomeness of this model!
 Of these, [Mahmood (2015)](https://arl.nus.edu.sg/twiki6/pub/ARL/BibEntries/Mahmood2015OCEANS.pdf){:target="_blank"}, [Mahmood (2016a)](https://arl.nus.edu.sg/twiki6/pub/ARL/BibEntries/Ucomms2016Modelbased.pdf){:target="_blank"} and [Mahmood (2016b)](https://arl.nus.edu.sg/twiki6/pub/ARL/BibEntries/Ucomms2016Uncoded.pdf){:target="_blank"} offer quick reads, while [Mahmood (2017b)](http://dx.doi.org/10.1109/JOE.2016.2603790){:target="_blank"} offers a somewhat detailed insight into the topic.
-In no way is the αSGN($$m$$) model perfect (there is no such thing).
-Though the modeling itself can approve, I am convinced that as of now, αSGN($$m$$) is the best model for snapping shrimp noise.
+In no way is the αSGN(m) model perfect (there is no such thing).
+Though the modeling itself can approve, I am convinced that as of now, αSGN(m) is the best model for snapping shrimp noise.
 Algorithms designed within its framework are tractable and offer computational complexities that are manageable with today's computation power.

 ### Code

 So where do we go from here?!
-I will be attaching a MATLAB code for αSGN($$m$$) shortly, so stay tuned :)
+I will be attaching a MATLAB code for αSGN(m) shortly, so stay tuned :)

 ## Conclusion

 We are finally done!
 The goal was to capture the global scale of the snapping shrimp noise problem and give the reader a feel of what to expect when working with such noise.
 Audio and visuals offer motivation like no text or mathematical treatment can provide.
 I hope I have given this approach some justice.
-I have provided code that allows generating αSGN($$m$$) and SαS PDFs.
+I have provided code that allows generating αSGN(m) and SαS PDFs.
 Moreover, functions that allow estimating the model's parameters are posted too.
 So go ahead, explore, discover and make things more awesome than ever before :D !
 As a final note,

 - All technical figures/files on this page are for public use, so share away!